Max9414/BarkingWay/README.md

 ### Optional features:

-Most of the optional features have been added in the last push.\
+Most of the optional features have been added in the last push.
-What's been left out is summernote to style articles in petcare and breeds and allow users to style better their events.\
+What's been left out is:

+- summernote to style articles in petcare and breeds and allow users to style better their events.\
-Another small quality of life implementation would be redirecting back to the previous page after creating a city.
+- another small quality of life implementation would be redirecting back to the previous page after creating a city.
 I searched for the documentation but I didn't quite grasp the full concept for now.
+- pictures and cloudinary have not been implemented for now.

 ## STRUCTURE